 According to to~\cite[Theorem 4.1, Remark 3.2, Remark 4.1(b)]{guo2006average}, only the following items need to be verified: \begin{enumerate}[(I)] \item There exist positive constants $\zeta$ and $\mu<1$ and a measurable function $\Psi(\cdot)\geq1$ on $\mathbb{S}$ such that for all $(\phi,a)\in\mathbb{S}\times\mathbb{A}$, we have $\sum_{\phi'\in\mathbb{S}}\Psi(\phi')\mathbb{P}(\phi'|\phi,a)\leq\mu \Psi(\phi)+\zeta$. \item For all $(\phi,a)\in\mathbb{S}\times\mathbb{A}$, there exists a constant $M\geq0$ such that $|r(\phi,a)|\leq M\Psi(\phi)$. \item The action space $\mathbb{A}$ is finite. \item The state space $\mathbb{S}$ is countably infinite. \item There exists a state $\phi_f\in\mathbb{S}$ and two functions $l(\cdot)$ and $u(\cdot)$ on $\mathbb{B}_{\Psi}(\mathbb{S})$ such that $-l(\phi)\leq V_{\delta}(\phi)-V_{\delta}(\phi_f)\leq u(\phi)$, for all $\phi\in\mathbb{S}$ and $\delta\in(0,1)$, where $\mathbb{B}_{\Psi}(\cdot)$ is the Banach space given $\Psi(\cdot)$. \end{enumerate} We choose

-Since $||A_i||\geq1$, $\Psi(\phi)\geq1$ for any $\phi\in\mathbb{S}$.
-Then when the state $\phi$ transitions to $\phi'$, the function $\Psi(\phi'^{(i)})$ is updated according to the following rule: $\Psi(\tau'^{(i)})=1$ if $\tau'^{(i)}=0$ and $\Psi(\tau'^{(i)})=||A_i||^2\Psi(\tau^{(i)})$ if $\tau'^{(i)}=\tau^{(i)}+1$.
+Since $\|A_i\|\geq1$, $\Psi(\phi)\geq1$ for any $\phi\in\mathbb{S}$.
+Then when the state $\phi$ transitions to $\phi'$, the function $\Psi(\phi'^{(i)})$ is updated according to the following rule: $\Psi(\tau'^{(i)})=1$ if $\tau'^{(i)}=0$ and $\Psi(\tau'^{(i)})=\|A_i\|^2\Psi(\tau^{(i)})$ if $\tau'^{(i)}=\tau^{(i)}+1$.

 For ease of exposition, we focus on the case with $N=2$ sensors without loss of generality.
 We calculate the value of $\sum_{\phi'\in\mathbb{S}}\Psi(\phi')\mathbb{P}(\phi'|\phi,a)$ by fixing $\Lambda_{2}$ while varying $\Lambda_{1}$.
-Through some manipulations and relaxations (Fig.~\ref{fig:derivation} and Fig.~\ref{fig:proof}), the calculation is reduced to the scenario where only the $2$-nd sensor is present.
-This process can be repeated for each sensor in the general case of $N$ sensors, resulting in
+Through manipulations and relaxations (Fig.~\ref{fig:derivation} and Fig.~\ref{fig:proof}), the calculation is reduced to the case where only the $2$-nd sensor is present.
+Repeating this process for each sensor in the general case of $N$ sensors, we obtain

-{ } Let $\mu=\max_i{\kappa_i}<1$ and $\zeta=N$, (I) is proved.
+Let $\mu=\max_i{\kappa_i}<1$ and $\zeta=N$, (I) is proved.